quixio/quix-streams/docs/windowing.md

 ## Hopping Windows
    Hopping windows slice time into overlapping intervals of a fixed size and with a fixed step.

-   For example, a hopping window of 1h with a step of 10m will generate the following intervals:
+   For example, a hopping window of 1 hour with a step of 10 minutes will generate the following intervals:

 ```
                Hopping Windows